Timesheet Reminders: 10 Ways To Remind Your Team To Submit Their Timesheets

 The Sling software suite brings together three essential toolsets to make your work life easier:

-No matter the size of your business, Sling helps you create employees’ work schedules in minutes rather than hours.
+No matter the size of your business, Sling helps you create employees’ work schedules in minutes rather than hours and easily sync timesheets with payroll.
 With simple drag-and-drop and one-click functionality, you can schedule, manage time off, keep track of availability, and organize shift-trade requests.

 For more free resources to help you manage your business better, organize and schedule your team, and track and calculate labor costs, visit GetSling.com today.